SiliconLabs/wifi_combo_applications/iot-pa-wifi-firmware_update_via_bootloader/readme.md

 - [Python tool with version higher than 3.10.6](https://www.python.org/downloads/)

 **NOTE**:
-- This application project is designed to work with EFM32GG11.
+- This application project is designed to work with EFM32GG11 host MCU.
 - This application is tested with the 2.7.0 SDK and 2.7.0.0.39 firmware.
 - This example application supports Bare metal only.

-## Setup
+## Set up

 This section describes the hardware setup and the connections.